jmfp6-ua/QEMU-Fault-Injector/README.md

 # Qemu Fault Injector
 Fault injector using Qemu's gdb’s remote-connection facility, [gdbstub](https://www.qemu.org/docs/master/system/gdb.html).

-Currently, it has the ability to modify any register arbitrarily, regardless of the executable architecture.
+Currently, it has the ability to modify any register or memory arbitrarily, regardless of the executable architecture.

 ## Dependecies
 python, gdb-multiarch, qemu 8.1 or above